The Science of Budgeting

 The state's public scientists enjoy rather a higher reputation abroad than do our politicians, being well-represented in journals and professional societies.
 Not long ago one of the Natural History Survey's veteran staffers, Dr. Glen Sanderson, won the Aldo Leopold Award from the national Wildlife Society.
 Sanderson is the third Illinois survey scientist to be so recognized; no other institution is represented more than once among the Leopold winners.

 Alas, agencies that employ people who study raccoons will suffer the indifference, if not the derision, of what the world at large foolishly praises as practical men.
 The situation at the Natural History Survey is typical.
-Inflation-adjusted revenues have not risen for a decade, in spite of continuing demands for information regarding crop pests or the control of zebra mussels that infest power plants and water treatment facilities or any issue where the natural sciences intersect with that least natural of science, economics.
+Inflation-adjusted revenues have not risen for a decade, in spite of continuing demands for information regarding crop pests or the control of zebra mussels that infest power plants and water treatment facilities, indeed any controversy found where the natural sciences intersect with that least natural of science, economics.

 While their strength has been applied science, there is much basic work that the surveys are uniquely equipped to do.
 The NHS has been studying flora and fauna since 1858 and still do not have a comprehensive view of how many species are native to Illinois.
 (This is mainly because so little is known about such lower orders as bacteria, nematodes, and protozoa.)

 This collection of base-line data on ecosystems, land use, and air and water quality is among the most essential work being done by the surveys.
 Like so much of the work that government does, data collection is more important than exciting.
 But there is no way to know whether we are making progress in cleaning up the environment—or in degrading it—if we don't know what the state of the environment was when we start measuring.